-Let’s look at the whole egg basket of hen parentdom so you know you’ll be prepared for your feathered friends.
+Let’s look at the whole egg basket of battery hen parentdom so you know you’ll be prepared for your feathered or partly feathered friends!

-A little background on the hens we rescue.
-They are around two years old when you take them into your family & typically they are laying on average one egg every second or third day and if they are going through their hard moult (their first moult) egg production drops substantially.
-They would’ve been culled because they are not longer commercially viable so that’s when Who Gives A Cluck rescues them.
+These resilient chookies are around 18 months old when you take them into your family & typically they are laying on average one egg every second day and if they are going through their hard moult (their first moult) egg production drops substantially.
+They are culled because they are no longer commercially viable so that’s when Who Gives A Cluck rescues them.
 We cannot tell which hens are laying more or less so this is why it’s important we know you are giving them a forever home and they won’t be culled when they might not lay anymore.
-They deserve a caring home now and for their natural lives.
+They deserve a caring home for the rest of their natural lives.

-Typically if you have 5 hens in your backyard, you’d be getting 2-3 eggs each day (once they are not moulting) but that will reduce over time.
-These hard working girls might live to 4 or 5 years if they are lucky, some pass on earlier because their body tires out, so at some point you would adopt more 2 year old hens & continue to have some eggs if that’s what you’re wanting.
-Though on behalf of hens who have been my family friends for years I can wholeheartedly tell you that hens are so much more than just egg layers.
+These hard working girls might live to 4 or 5 years if they are lucky, some pass on earlier because their bodies tire out.
+Hens are so much more than just egg layers.
 They are friends just like our dog or cat and so much more productive!
 They are a zen masters, permaculture experts, food scrap incinerators, compost creators & so much more.
 These hen girls deserve a forever home.
 If you can commit to giving them this home, then that’s a BIG tick!